What is LMI?

 Labour Market Information (LMI) can provide us with insights into different jobs and opportunities, telling us what is available now or predicted to be in the future.
-It can be gathered from a wide array of sources from websites through to adverts for job vacancies.
+It can be gathered from a wide array of sources from websites run by Government funded organisations, through to adverts for job vacancies in local papers and online.
 Even anecdotal sources such as conversations with friends and family can give us information on who maybe recruiting.
 Each source can provide us with information on the labour market.

 TOP TIP: LMI is often seen as a reliable prediction of the future; this isn’t always the case as any forecast is open to fluctuations and change.
 A good rule of thumb to remember is that the further away the prediction is, the more open to change the forecast will be.

 Research helps you to find out what is possible and is key to understanding what is going on.
 It can sometimes be a little tricky though so, remember there are plenty of sources of support to help you with this… parents, carers, teachers, friends, and your careers adviser!

 Below we have added some useful LMI web links which, cover the labour market in Kent and beyond; we hope you find them helpful.
 We take no responsibility for decisions made using this data nor the on-going validity of each source; instead, we encourage you to investigate each one with care and consideration.

 Once you have explored the data and information, it is then YOUR CHOICE what you would like to do in the future.

 CXK Area Manager – Information, Advice & Guidance